-Geographically, Peru, followed by Colombia and Indonesia contained the greatest bird evolutionary history (Fig. 4, Appendix S2), and Indonesia, Brazil, and Colombia possessed the most threatened evolutionary history (Fig. 4).
+Geographically, Peru, followed by Colombia and Indonesia, contained the greatest bird evolutionary history (Figure 4 & Appendix S2).
+Indonesia, Brazil, and Colombia possessed the most threatened evolutionary history (Figure 4).
 The evolutionary history of endemic birds was greatest in Australia, Indonesia, and the Philippines.
 Similarly, Indonesia, followed by Australia and the Philippines, had the most threatened evolutionary history of endemic birds.
 The countries with the greatest mean evolutionary distinctiveness were Tokelau, the British Indian Ocean Territory, and Pitcairn.
-This ranking may be affected by country size and species richness, so these countries may not bear much responsibility for evolutionarily distinct species with large ranges beyond their borders.
+This ranking may have been affected by country size and species richness, so these countries may not bear much responsibility for evolutionarily distinct species with large ranges beyond their borders.
 The countries with the greatest mean EDGE score were New Zealand, New Caledonia, and Samoa (Appendix S2).

-The 100 IBAs with the greatest overall and threatened evolutionary history almost exclusively occurred in the Eastern Hemisphere (99%; Fig. 5).
-Africa contained 69 of the top 100 IBAs with the most evolutionary history and 31 of the top 100 IBAs with the most threatened evolutionary history (Fig. 5).
-The IBA harboring the most evolutionary history across all birds was the Itombwe Mountains of the Democratic Republic of the Congo.
-Asia contained 30 and 62 of the top 100 IBAs with the most overall and threatened evolutionary history, respectively (Fig. 5).
-Malaysia was the country containing most of the top 100 IBAs for overall (25 IBAs) and threatened evolutionary history (32 IBAs; Fig. 5; Appendix S3).
-The IBA with the most threatened evolutionary history and the greatest number of EDGE species was Mulu-Buda Protected Area, Malaysia.
-We highlight the 100 most important IBAs for simplicity, but the full list can be found in Appendix S3.
-There were 33 EDGE species for which no IBA has yet been designated.
-These species included four parrots, three raptors, and two seabirds (Appendix S1).
-Of those species, the three that are most important for conserving avian evolutionary history are the white-eyed river martin (Eurochelidon sirintarae), the Whenua Hou diving-petrel (Pelecanoides whenuahouensis), and the Australian painted-snipe (Rostratula australis).
+The 100 IBAs with the greatest overall and threatened evolutionary history almost exclusively occurred in the eastern hemisphere (99%) (Figure 5).
+Africa contained 69 of the 100 IBAs with the most evolutionary history and 31 of the IBAs with the most threatened evolutionary history (Figure 5).
+The IBA with the most evolutionary history across all birds was the Itombwe Mountains of the Democratic Republic of the Congo.
+Asia contained 30 and 62 of the 100 IBAs with the most overall and threatened evolutionary history, respectively (Figure 5).
+Malaysia contained 25 and 32 of the 100 IBAs with the most overall and threatened evolutionary history, respectively (Figure 5 & Appendix S3).
+The IBA with the most threatened evolutionary history and the greatest number of EDGE species was the Mulu-Buda Protected Area in Malaysia.
+We highlighted the 100 most important IBAs for simplicity; the